Correlation Between Microsoft and Peak Resources

 Pair Corralation between Microsoft and Peak Resources

-Given the investment horizon of 90 days Microsoft is expected to under-perform the Peak Resources.
-But the stock apears to be less risky and, when comparing its historical volatility, Microsoft is 4.26 times less risky than Peak Resources.
-The stock trades about -0.11 of its potential returns per unit of risk.
-The Peak Resources Limited is currently generating about 0.22 of returns per unit of risk over similar time horizon.
-If you would invest 7.20 in Peak Resources Limited on November 20, 2024 and sell it today you would earn a total of 2.70 from holding Peak Resources Limited or generate 37.5% return on investment over 90 days.
+Given the investment horizon of 90 days Microsoft is expected to generate 0.2 times more return on investment than Peak Resources.
+However, Microsoft is 4.91 times less risky than Peak Resources.
+It trades about -0.11 of its potential returns per unit of risk.
+Peak Resources Limited is currently generating about -0.05 per unit of risk.
+If you would invest 42,398 in Microsoft on December 30, 2024 and sell it today you would lose (4,518) from holding Microsoft or give up 10.66% of portfolio value over 90 days.

 Time Period3 Months [change]